aashuprasad04/Java-Learning-Journey/Control_Statement/README.md

 - continue statement

 ## Description
-Control statements are used to control the flow of program execution.
+Control statements are used to control the flow of program execution in a Java program.

 ## Programs Included
 - Switch.java
 - Break.java
 - Continue.java

------------------------------->> BREAK <<------------------------------ <br>
+---

+## BREAK Statement

-The break staement is used to immediately stop a loop or swtich statment and move the program control to the next statement after it. break stops execution instantly.
+The **break statement** is used to immediately terminate a loop or a switch statement and transfer program control to the next statement following it.

+It stops the execution instantly when the specified condition is met.

+### Usage
+- Used inside loops (for, while, do-while)
+- Used in switch statements to prevent fall-through